Because of my eagerness to liberate the world, I sincerely spoke a lot.

 Controlling wind and lightning, you make the thunder rumble.

 Focusing the spirit and steadying breath are for beginners;

 retreating to hide in secrecy is eternal calm.

 Turning the light around is a matter of single-minded practice: just use the true breath to stabilize awareness in the central chamber.
-After a long time working with this you will naturally commune with the spirit and attain transmutation.
+After a long time at this you will naturally commune with the spirit and attain transmutation.
 Quieting the mind and stabilizing energy is the basis.
 When the mind is forgotten and the energy congeals, this is a sign of effectiveness.
-The emptiness of the mind and quietness of breath is the formation of the elixir.
-The unification of mind and energy is incubation.
-Clarifying the mind and seeing its essence is understanding the Way.
-You should each practice diligently; what a pity if you waste your time.
-If you do not practice for a day, then you are a ghost for a day; if you do practice for a single breath, then you are a realized immortal for a breath.
-More effort !
-More effort !
+The emptiness of the mind and the quietness of breath is the formation of the elixir.
+The unity of mind and energy is incubation.
+Clarifying the mind and seeing its essence is the Way.
+You should practice diligently; it would be such a pity if you wasted time.
+If you do not practice for a day, you are a ghost for a day; if you do breathe one true breath, you are a realized immortal for a breath.
+Carry on!
+Keep it up!